 Based on Cole's current schedule, you could work full days on Wednesdays, Thursdays and Fridays and have 4 days a week free to travel, go on excursions, hikes, etc.

 We have a lovely collection of board games you can borrow for fun and relaxing time in the evenings.

 Opportunities to practice French, English or Dutch, and to learn a little about scything, woodworking, gardening, and various other things like making washing liquid with Marseille soap and living without lots of gadgets (which can be somewhat exotic if you're used to lots of modern conveniences!).

-There is no minimum stay and we can only guarantee a stay of a few days (starting with a 4-day maximum test period) at a time depending on our current situation and activities, so it's best to have a possible alternate plan.
-If however we need lots of help in a given period, the stay could possibly be extended up to several weeks.
+There is no minimum stay and we can only guarantee a stay of a few days at a time (starting with a 4-day maximum test period) depending on our current situation and activities, so it's best to have a possible alternate plan.
+If however we need lots of help in a given period, the stay could possibly be extended up to several weeks or more.
 Also, once you're here, if for whatever reason you choose to leave early, that's also fine.
-We like people to feel at home and relaxed with us. :)
+We like people to feel at home and relaxed with us.

 Also, we take the time to answer all requests (sometimes with some delay if we're very busy).
 Please be so kind as to follow up on our answer so we are not left in suspense and can organize ourselves accordingly.

 A simple but cozy furnished 20m2 room at our other project (see explanations above)

 Aside from some modern houses right around us, we live in a nice region with meadows and woods and there are lots of nice hiking trails within walking distance and in the area in general.